CompanyOnTheWorld/craft-ops/README.md

 `defaults.conf` - This file is the base layer and just for reference.

-`project.conf` - This is the main where you should put custom properties.
+`project.conf` - This is the main file where you should put custom properties.

 `private.conf` (optional) - This file is where you would store private project data like access keys.
-You should `.gitignore` this file or encrypt it.
+You should `.gitignore` this file or encrypt it if you do use it.

-`~/ops.conf` (optional) - This is a global config file that is pulled in from your host system's `$HOME` directory.
-You can also keep access keys here if you need them for all projects.
+`~/ops.conf` (optional) - This is a global config file that is pulled in from your host system's `$HOME` directory when the `dev` box is provisioned.
+You can keep access keys here if you need them for all projects.

+#### Getting your keys in place

+You will need to get a

+####

 [craft_link]: https://buildwithcraft.com/
 [craft_license]: https://buildwithcraft.com/license